 Cardboard rolls make great pretend honeycombs!
-In our Fireflies® April Curriculum Guide (p.
-33), we suggest creating a honeycomb using cardboard tubes and paper clips.
+Create a honeycomb using cardboard tubes and paper clips.
 Recap what a honeycomb looks like.
 A honeycomb is group of wax cells with six sides inside a beehive, used to store honey or protect baby bees.
 A six-sided shape is called a hexagon.
 Explain to the children that you will be making honeycombs using sections of cardboard tubing.
 Here is a step-by-step picture tutorial of how to complete the activity.

 - cardboard tubes

 Step 1: Flatten the cardboard tubes, and cut them into approximately 1″ sections.

 Step 2: Flatten each section so it looks a bit like a football shape.